Channel i (Singaporean TV channel): Failures and retools

+As Channel i

 On 25 February 2002, it was announced that TVWorks would rebrand as Channel i on 3 March 2002.
 Under the new name, Channel i would put a strong emphasis on action entertainment and coverage of the S.League, as well as offering movies every evening.
 The new brand reflected "the habits, preferences and tastes of the viewers".
 The channel would also increase its synergies with Channel U as a cost-savings measure, including talent sharing and cross-promotional events, and SPH promoting the two channels together in advertising as a "double" offering.
 With the rebrand, the channel added a new news bulletin, Cue, at 6pm, targeting a different demographic than that of the 9:30 p.m. bulletin.
 Ratings for the channel grew largely due to the success of S-League matches.

 A new movie slot was added in June 2002, alongside an interactive music show, i2u.
 In July, the channel secured the rights to air the qualifying rounds for Euro 2004, in a package of thirteen matches.

 The contract to air the S-League was extended in February 2003 to cover the 2003 and 2004 seasons.

 A multi-year agreement with Paramount Pictures was signed in March 2003 and took effect from 1 June the same year.
 The Straits Times TV News was renamed Channel i News on 19 May 2003.
 The new format was heavily visual.

 The channel rebranded on 3 November 2003, adopting what would be its last slogan, "Total Entertainment, The Way You Like It".
 Emphasis was given to non-stop entertainment from 9pm (Channel i News moved to 8:30pm).

 Channel i News won the "Best News Programme" award at the Asian Television Awards on 4 December 2003.

 A new local sitcom, Durian King, was announced in May 2004, starring Kym Ng and Adrian Pang.

-Shutdown
+Shutdown and aftermath

 On 17 September 2004, SPH announced an agreement to divest its television stations and free newspaper businesses to MediaCorp, in exchange for a stake in its television and publishing businesses.
 At the time, the commercial viability of Channel i was under review.
 Days later, a letter sent to The Straits Times suggested that Channel i should continue operating, as MediaWorks' shows had "more substance" than MediaCorp's.
-However, due to the small size of the English-language television market and other factors, Channel i was deemed unviable, and was shut down on 1 January 2005 at 1.30 am, with the last program being a repeat of Channel i News.
+However, due to the small size of the English-language television market and other factors, Channel i was deemed unviable, and was shut down on 1 January 2005 at 1.30 am, with the last program being a repeat of the final edition Channel i News.
 Channel U would continue to operate as a sister channel to Channel 8.
-Three years later, its channel allotments was acquired by Okto which aired from 19 October 2008 until 1 May 2019.
+Three years later, its channel allotments on UHF (30) and StarHub TV (8) were taken over by Okto which aired from 19 October 2008 until 1 May 2019.
+The analogue frequency was deactivated and decommissioned on 2 January 2019.